dogukanarslan/product-widgets/README.md

 3. Only one widget can have the active state at a time.

 4. There are 3 mutable states for each wdiget.
-Colour, active state, and public profile link option
+Colour, active state, and public profile link option.

 5. Each widget state is store in the Redux store.
 State changes are on the client side after the inial fetch request.